buuug7/notes/css/basic.md

   border-width: 1px;
 }

-/* The shorthand property border allows to define all 3 properties at  */ blockquote {
+/* The shorthand property border allows to define all 3 properties at once */ blockquote {
   border: 1px solid blue;
 }